crawl/crawl/crawl-ref/docs/develop/contribution-process.md

 An alternative to the Doku wiki is github wiki system.
 You can fork the crawl repository if you haven't done so already and create wiki pages in that fork.
-By default, github users who aren't collaborators for you repo can't edit wiki pages.
+By default, github users who aren't collaborators for your repo can't edit wiki pages.
 You can allow other github users to edit your repository's wiki without allowing them commit access to the repository itself by going to the Settings tab of the repository and unchecking the box "Restrict editing to collaborators